-The Drug Program Administrator will notify all student-athletes selected for drug testing.
-The Drug Program Administrator will contact the student-athlete by phone i.e., dorm/house phone or cell phone and/or text message.
+All student-athletes selected for drug testing will be notified by the Drug Program Administrator.
+The Administrator will contact the student-athlete by cell phone and/or text message or home phone.
 A message will be left for the student-athlete during each call.
-If the student athlete does not return the call promptly, the coach will be contacted to help locate the student athlete.
-Upon this notification, the student-athlete must immediately appear in-person and sign a notification form.
-The head coach of each student-athletes' respective sport will be notified of their selection.
+If the student-athlete does not return the call promptly, the coach will be contacted to help locate the student-athlete.
+Upon this notification, the student-athlete must immediately appear in person and sign a notification form.
+The head coach of each student-athlete's respective sport will be notified of their selection.